Home

 2. 02

-The treatment plan is validated at a multidisciplinary tumor board (medical oncologist, radiation oncologist, pathologist, surgeon).
+The treatment plan is validated at a multidisciplinary tumour board (medical oncologist, radiation oncologist, pathologist, surgeon).
 Anesthesia consultation at least 48 hours before surgery.

 3. 03